976520/coding-test/README.md

-# shout-out to the-moment and &mpersand
+# SHOUTOUT TO THE-MOMENT AND &MPERSAND